 Any award given pursuant to arbitration in London, England, under paragraph (b) above shall be governed by the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958.”

-of, whilst the expressly chosen proper law of Clause 20.3(e) read in conjunction with Clause 20.3(b)).
-In consequence of the parties’ agreement that the seat of any reference to arbitration be London, English law isthe curialin pursuance of the parties’ arbitration agreement set out in (D)
+Accordingly, the expressly chosen proper law of the main contract embodied in the PPA is Indian law (Clause 20.1), whilst the expressly chosen proper law of the parties’ arbitration agreement set out in Clause 20.3 is English law (since London is the designated seat of any reference to arbitration thereunder) (Clause 20.3(e) read in conjunction with Clause 20.3(b)).
+In consequence of the parties’ agreement that the seat of any reference to arbitration be London, English law is the procedural law and the curial law of any reference to arbitration commenced in pursuance of the parties’ arbitration agreement set out in Clause 20.3.

+(D) Construction of the Power Station

-, baseload combined-cycle power station located the State of was to be established in two phases, popularly known as Phase I and Phase II.
-Phase I has a generating capacity of 740 MW Phase II, when completed, will increase the generating capacity of the Power Station by an additional 1444 MW.
-The construction of Phase I of the Power Station complete and Phase I of the said Power Station into Commercial Service on 13 May 1999.
+In accordance with the provisions of the PPA, a baseload combined-cycle power station, located at Dabhol in the State of Maharashtra, was to be constructed, tested, commissioned and brought into operation by the Petitioner in two phases, popularly known as Phase I and Phase II.
+Phase I has a generating capacity of 740 MW.
+Phase II, when completed, will increase the generating capacity of the Power Station by an additional 1444 MW.
+The construction, testing and commissioning of Phase I of the Power Station is complete.
+Phase I of the said Power Station achieved Entry into Commercial Service on 13th May 1999.
 Consequently, Respondent No. 1 has been receiving power from the Power Station for somewhat over two years.

-(E) sConstruction of the hased 1,629 million1,738 crores 1,485 million1,290 crores, and did so
+(E) Financing Arrangements for the Construction of the Power Station

+In order to finance the construction of Phase I and Phase II of the Power Station, the Petitioner has borrowed very substantial sums of money from a large number of foreign commercial banks, Indian financial institutions and governmental export credit agencies (together “the Lenders”).
+In aggregate the Petitioner has borrowed some U.S.$ 1,629 million and Rs.
+1,738 crores of which some U.S.$ 1,485 million and Rs.
+1,290 crores is presently outstanding.
+As a pre-condition to the closure of the financing arrangements under the relevant credit agreements, the Lenders took security over the PPA by way of assignment, and did so with the written consent and concurrence of Respondent No. 1.